 Fox and Crow

 A “pub and parlor” is how JC’s Fox and Crow describes itself.
 Driving down Palisade Ave, it’s hard to miss this small, albeit colorful spot directly across from Lil’ Dove.
 Its vibrant graffiti exterior matches the eclectic vibe of the food and drink offerings.
-Currently, Fox and Crow is only open for pickup, delivery or outdoor dining.
-But, their sidewalk enclosure has an equally hip vibe—with space heaters.
+Their sidewalk enclosure has an equally hip vibe (with space heaters).

 Keeping with the laid-back atmosphere, the menu here is divided into three sections: Munchies, Light(ish) and Feast.
 They’re covering all the bases of American bar food from nachos and wings to pulled pork sandwiches and really good burgers.
 Their brunch menu boasts classics with a twist in the realm of savory ricotta toast, smoked salmon hash or pork roll (aka Taylor ham), egg and cheese with sriracha ketchup.
 Don’t skip the cocktails, either, which you can currently get to-go.